Table of Contents Show

-Whatever approach you choose to take, the process of buying a foreclosure can be long and complicated.
-To overcome this, find a real estate agent who is knowledgeable and experienced in handling foreclosure sales.
+Whatever approach you choose to take, buying a foreclosure can be long and complicated.
+To overcome this, find a real estate agent knowledgeable and experienced in handling foreclosure sales.
 They should also be familiar with the area you’re looking to buy in.
 Once you’ve acquired an agent, have them look for foreclosure properties that match your criteria.
-These kinds of listings can generate much attention from savvy investors, so expect a lot of competition and be ready to move quickly.
+These listings can generate much attention from savvy investors, so expect a lot of competition and be ready to move quickly.

 2. Get a Preapproval Letter2.
 Get a Preapproval Letter

 While you might have heard that foreclosures can only be purchased all-cash, that’s not always the case.
 For short sales and REO properties, it is possible to finance the purchase with a mortgage.
-If this sounds like a route you’d like to go, the first step here will be to get a preapproval letter to show that you’re serious about buying.
-Preapproval letters show how much cash you can expect to borrow based on your credit score and income.
-It would be best if you spoke with a mortgage lender that understands your goals and can provide the necessary paperwork for you to fill out.
-Most loans of this type will require 10-20% down and come with a high interest rate.
-But once you have one, you’ll be far better prepared, which will make for an easier transaction.
+If this sounds like a route you’d like, the first step will be getting a pre-approval letter to show you’re serious about buying.
+Pre-approval letters show how much cash you can expect to borrow based on your credit score and income.
+It would be best if you spoke with a mortgage lender who understands your goals and can provide the necessary paperwork to fill out.
+Most loans of this type will require 10-20% down and come with a high-interest rate.
+But once you have one, you’ll be far better prepared, making for a more straightforward transaction.